Offers of Admission

 Basic Requirements for Admission

-The OSSD and six 4U/M courses, including a minimum of two courses at the U level, are required.
-Please review the specific program requirements for more details, as some programs may require more than two courses at the U level.
-Average calculation is based on prerequisite subjects, plus the next best 4U/M courses, for a total of six courses.
-(Note: The Engineering admission average is calculated using only the five prerequisite courses.)
+The OSSD and six 4U/M courses, including a minimum of 2 courses at the U level, are required.
+Please review the specific program requirements for more details, as some programs may require more than 2 courses at the U level.
+Average calculation is based on prerequisite subjects, plus the next best 4U/M courses, for a total of 6 courses.
+Note: The Engineering admission average is calculated using only the 5 prerequisite courses.

 The Personal Statement of Experience (PSE) and Supplementary Essay (SE)

 Admission at Queen’s is very competitive and we use the Personal Statement of Experience, Supplementary Essay (where required) and your academic record to help make admission decisions.
-For all programs, except Commerce, completion of the PSE is optional, but strongly strrecommended.
-While we recommend that all applicants submit a PSE, applicants who have not submitted a PSE (with the exception of Commerce) will be considered equally for admission to Queen’s.
+For all programs, except Commerce, completion of the PSE is optional, but strongly recommended.

 Failed and Repeated Courses